 Inconsistent exposure to effective teaching will not improve the academic trajectory of a child’s life.
 Connection with and the support of fellow teachers within the same school is a wonderful benefit and encouragement, increasing both teacher effectiveness and retention.
 Therefore, for the benefit of both the student and teacher, MTR works to place teachers only within our 38 partner schools.
 In addition, MTR Camp provides summer learning to elementary students within selected partner schools.

-We understand that the teachers are more than their job.
+We understand that teachers are more than their job.
 We believe a healthy and balanced life is best for all.
 For their entire career, MTR teachers are offered and encouraged to participate in a variety of social events to maintain both perspective and friendship.